Byzanteam/postgrex_wal/README.md

 # PostgrexWal
+A `GenStage` producer for `Broadway` that continuously ingest events from a Postgrex.ReplicationConnection.

 This project provides:

 * `PostgrexWal.PgSource` - A generic behaviour to implement `Postgrex.ReplicationConnection`.
-* `PostgrexWal.Message` - The pg replication protocol 2 message decoder module.
+* `PostgrexWal.Message` - The postgreSQL replication protocol 2 message decoder module.

 ## Installation